firemodels/bot/Bundlebot/README.md

    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. `./Build_fds_manuals.sh`

 2. **Build the smokeview manuals.** Smokeview manuals are built similarly to the FDS manuals.
-Run the script BUILD_smv_manuals.sh in the smokebot account.
-Since firebot and smokebot are run in two different accounts, they can be run at the same time.
 This script runs smokebot using revisions and tags defined in BUNDLE_config.sh.
-(Note: check to see if BUILD_smv_manuals.sh can be run in the firebot account - this would simplify the workflow)
+(Note: Assume that smokeview manuals can be build in firebot account - have not verified yet)
-   1. switch to the smokebot account (type: `sudo su - smokebot`)
+   1. switch to the firebot account if not already there (type: `sudo su - smokebot`)
    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. `./Build_smv_manuals.sh`

 3. **Build the bundle.**  After the FDS and smokeview manuals are built, run the script `BUILD_release_bundle.sh` in the firebot account (type: `sudo su - firebot` to switch accounts).
 The same script can be run on a Linux and OSX computer.
 While testing, run the script `BUILD_test_release.sh`.
 After building the bundles, these scripts upload them to the GitHub [test_bundles](https://github.com/firemodels/test_bundles) repository so that they can be tested before being published.
 Edit this file and change the fds and smv hash and tags for a different release.
-   1. switch to the firebot account (type: `sudo su - firebot`)
+   1. switch to the firebot account if not already there (type: `sudo su - firebot`)
    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. type: `./Build_release_bundle.sh` if building an `official` bundle, type `./Build_test_bundle.sh` if building a test bundle.
 The only difference between these two options is where the bundles are uploaded.

+   ### Summary

+   Steps for building a bundle.

+   1. edit `BUILD_config.sh`, defining revision and tags for this bundle
+   2. `sudo su - firebot`
+   3. `cd FireModels_bundle/bot/Bundlebot/scripts`
+   4. `nohup ./Build_smv_manuals.sh &`
+   5. after step 3 complates (about 30 minutes)
+      `nohup ./Build_fds_manuals.sh &`
+   6. after step 4. completes (about 7 hours)
+      `nohup /Build_release_bundle.sh &`